gardusig/pandoraservice/README.md

 ## Summary

 The goal of this project is to document the setup for establishing a gRPC communication between a server and its clients.
-Execution details at GitHub actions.
+Execution details at GitHub Actions.

 ## Statements